Outside Looking In

 Now my depression didn’t take flight never to return.
 I take my daily ‘tonic’ of meditation.
 Meditation is my medication.
 But the stranglehold that depression had on me, now has been broken.

-My meditation now is centered in whatever Jesus quickens, and my journey into contemplation is my encounter with Him.
+My meditation now is centered into whatever Jesus quickens, and my journey into contemplation is my encounter with Him.

 The title?
-One day when I shared this story with a friend, he said, “That sounds like a Jewish Lullaby.”
+One day when I shared this story with my friend Scotty, he said, “That sounds like a Jewish Lullaby.”

 Two things I’ve learned: